-If you're buying hay rather than putting up your own, Texas A&M's Banta says it shouldn't be a problem to get it tested before you buy.
+If you're buying hay rather than putting up your own, Texas A&M's Banta said it shouldn't be a problem to get it tested before you buy.

-"Most hay dealers are willing if you tell them you'll pay for it and share the results with them whether you buy it or not," he says.
+"Most hay dealers are willing if you tell them you'll pay for it and share the results with them whether you buy it or not," he said.

 WEIGHT AND DENSITY MATTER